 I have always loved animals and my parents were pretty sure I was going to become a veterinarian.
-But in my first year of university I discovered the work and writings of Jane Goodall and Dian Fossey and I was hooked.
-From that point on, I wanted to travel the world to help rare animals.
+But in my first year of university, I discovered the work and writings of Dr. Jane Goodall and I was hooked.
 I graduated with a B.Sc.
 Honors in Biology from Acadia University and then an M.Sc. in Biopsychology (animal behavior) from Memorial University.

-I met my partner at Acadia and after graduation we began our adventure as conservation biologists.
-For 18 years, we traveled the world together and worked on projects here in Canada and overseas helping some of the planet’s most endangered animals.
+I met my partner at university and after graduation we traveled the world together and worked on projects here in Canada and overseas for 18 years, helping some of the planet’s most endangered animals.

-When my two boys were very young we picked up everything and moved as a family back to Madagascar and lived there for seven years.
+When my two kids were very young we moved to Madagascar and lived there for seven years.
 It was an experience unlike anything else.

-Lance and I live in Guelph, Ontario with our two teenage boys, a Newfoundland dog, an adopted royal python, a milksnake, and a tiny dragon.
+I live in Guelph, Ontario with my partner Lance, who is Executive Director of the not-for-profit Wildlife Preservation Canada, our two teenage boys, a Newfoundland dog, an adopted royal python, a milksnake, and a tiny dragon.

 Click here to read about one of my adventures in Madagascar.